Louis Veuillot: Career overview

 After the First Vatican Council, Veuillot's influence began to wane.
-In 1879 Pope Pius IX released a letter praising him, but also regretting his "bitter zeal" in advocating his views.
+In 1879, Pope Pius IX released a letter praising him, but also regretting his "bitter zeal" in advocating his views.
 Among the lower clergy Veuillot retained influence.
 Politically he returned to advocating the restorations of the Bourbon Monarchy under Henri, Count of Chambord.

-Anti-Semitism
+Antisemitism

-Veuillot was a virulent anti-Semite.
+Veuillot was a virulent antisemite.
 As early as the 1840s, he wrote articles in L'Univers defaming Jews, portraying them as alien vagabonds, accusing them of blood libel, and asserting that the Talmud commanded Jews to hate all Christians.
 He contemptuously dismissed Jews who criticized him as "the deicide people", claiming they were a foreign element which plotted to control all of French society.
 Veuillot's hatred intensified during the Mortara case to the point where it put him at odds with Napoleon III whom he had previously supported, causing the latter to temporarily suppress the journal.
-Veuillot's two-pronged assault on the Jews and liberalism would influence the anti-Semitism of Édouard Drumont, who worked for L'Univers in his youth.
+Veuillot's two-pronged assault on the Jews and liberalism would influence the antisemitism of Édouard Drumont, who worked for L'Univers in his youth.
 Drumont, who in his turn was an employer of Charles Maurras, was admired by Karl Lueger, whom Adolf Hitler acknowledged as an influence in Mein Kampf.